 While I waited for delivery, I got started on the makeover!

 If you like watching the transformation, check out my YouTube video:

 Click here for the video.

 Beginning the Pink & Gold Zebra Wine Bar!

 We (Matt...LOL) primed the piece with a single coat of Dixie Belle's Boss in gray to assist with adhesion and probable bleed-through from wood tannins.

 I realize this is a harsh and unusual blend, but I chose this for a reason since I planned on gold-leafing a large portion of this cabinet.
 It was necessary to have an under-layer that was strong enough to hold between gold-leafed zebra stripes.

-I also had a vision of powerful, smokey hooves; almost as if charred from being so smokey hot and sassy!
+I also had a vision of powerful, smoky hooves; almost as if charred from being so smoky hot and sassy!

 So I painted the entire piece in Peony.

 With Caviar, I painted each hoof and, using the blending technique, I created a graduated pink to black upward onto each leg.